Asthestarsfalll/ExCore/docs/docs/config/index.md

 ### ✨Auto-complement for config files

 The ols-style design of plain text configs has been criticized for being difficult to write (without auto-completion) and not allowing navigation to the corresponding class.
 However, Language Server Protocol can be leveraged to support various code editing features, such as auto-completion, type-hinting, and code navigation.
-By utilizing lsp and json schema, it's able to provide the ability of auto-completion, some weak type-hinting (If code is well annotated, such as standard type hint in python, it will acheive more) and docstring of corresponding class.
+By utilizing lsp and json schema, it's able to provide the ability of auto-completion, some weak type-hinting (If code is well annotated, such as standard type hint in python, it will achieve more) and docstring of corresponding class.

 ![](https://user-images.githubusercontent.com/72954905/267884541-56e75031-48a2-4768-8a6c-fc7b83ed977e.gif)